Six Senses Bhutan

 Six Senses Ninh Van Bay

-We contribute to AllKids, a non-profit organization registered in Cambodia.
-Its main objective is to support and educate disadvantaged children from nearby villages through scholarships, student transport and financial assistance for equipment.
-We also assist nearby families with organic agricultural practices by providing them with the knowledge and skill to farm organic produce that the resort will purchase directly from them, thereby increasing their financial stability.
+We contribute to AllKids, an NGO registered in Cambodia.
+The main objective is to support and educate disadvantaged children from nearby villages through scholarships, student transport and financial assistance for equipment.